Switching nonparametric regression models for multi-curve data: Analysis of the power usage data

 \section{Analysis of the power usage data}

-The data shown in Figure \ref{buchanan_replicates} consist of daytime hourly power usage of a building from 9am to 4pm ($n=8$ observations in a day) on $N=44$ business days in June and July 2009.
-For the same days and hours we also have available the temperature near the building.
+The data shown in Figure \ref{building_replicates} consist of daytime hourly power usage of a building from 9am to 4pm ($n=8$ observations in a day) on $N=44$ business days in June and July 2009.
+For the same days and hours we also have available the temperature at a local weather station.
 We apply our proposed methodology to these data treating each day as a replicate and modelling power usage as arising from $J=2$ functions, one function giving power usage when the chiller is off ($j=1$), and the other function giving power usage when the chiller is on ($j=2$).
 In Section \ref{uncorr:obs} we present the results assuming the covariance matrix $\matr{V}$ is diagonal and in Section \ref{corr:obs} we present the results when we assume $\matr{V}$ is generated by the non-homogeneous random intercept model as in (\ref{covEq:RI:diff}).